 Spinal injury claims are complex and require special medical and legal expertise to defend.
 For these reasons, it’s crucial to seek assistance from attorneys who have relevant qualifications and experience.

 How DSC Attorneys can help

 At DSC Attorneys, we specialise in personal injury law and our attorneys and medico-legal team have extensive experience in handling spinal injury claims.

 We can assess your claim, help prepare supporting evidence and represent you in legal proceedings, giving you the best chance of receiving the compensation you deserve.
-We also work on a “no win, no fee” basis and offer a free first consultation.
+We also work on a “no win, no fee” basis.